 You can use the Git module to retrieve sources from public servers by utilizing it.
 Execute the following command.

 Read about: Delete file in termux

 Step 4: Install Python2

 Python is a high-level programming language used for both big and little tasks.
 Two versions of Python are available on Termux: Python 2 and Python 3.
 The fakeroot module works with python2 source codes.
 As a result, you’ll need to install python2 executable files.

 Step 5: Download FakeRoot Repo

 You may download and install the FakeRoot project from the source code repository.
 Run the following command:

 To use the FakeRoot module on Termux, you must execute it from the termux terminal.
 To run the fake root, Follow me

 After that, follow the steps below. fakeroot or proot are the two options provided by FakeRoot.
 You must select “FakeRoot” and then hit enter here.
 The rooting procedure for your termux terminal will begin automatically once you’ve chosen “Fake Root.”
 This may take a while, so please be patient.

 That’s all there is to it.
-You’ve now obtained root access in Termux without rooting your Android device, which is excellent news for you and me as well.
+You’ve now obtained root access in Termux without rooting your Android device, which is excellent news for you and me.